hemilshah17/Project_Heart_Disease/env/README.md

-This folder contains all the miniconda environment data
+This folder contains all the miniconda environment data.
+Still currently in process of being updated.